1. Keep perspective: Downturns are normal

-- Market downturns may be unsettling, but history shows stocks have recovered and delivered long-term gains.
+- But while market downturns may be unsettling, history shows stocks have recovered and delivered long-term gains.

+Source: Fidelity Investments.
 Past performance is no guarantee of future results.
-See footnote 1 for details.
+See footnote 2 for details.

 2. Get a plan you can live with – through market ups and downs